RusherDevelopment/rusherhack-issues/README.md

     <img src="https://rusherhack.org/images/rh.png">
   </p>
   <h1>RusherHack Issues</h1>
-  <em>Public repository for reporting issues and suggestions for RusherHack Player Assistance Utility Mod (https://rusherhack.org) in an efficient and organized manner.</em>
 </div>

+Public repository for reporting issues and suggestions for RusherHack Player Assistance Utility Mod (https://rusherhack.org) in an efficient and organized manner.

 ### Version Info
 **Please ensure that you are on the latest version before reporting a bug!
 Version info is below.**